NathanMenezess/NathanMenezess/README.md

 ## 🤔 what am I doing?
-💼 Currently, I work at Vivo as a FrontEnd Web Developer.
+💼 Currently, I work at Vivo as a FrontEnd Web Developer. <br/>
-📚 Currently working with React, TS, Python, and MySQL.
+📚 Currently working with React, TS, Python, and MySQL.<br/>
-🖥️ I have a favorite hobby: tinkering with hardware.
+🖥️ I have a favorite hobby: tinkering with hardware.<br/>
 ##

 <div>